microprediction/monteprediction/TFRO.md

 - Not asking me if I've considered using AI in my business.
 - Not asking me if I need consultants.
+- Not replying to the link I sent you with "what is this link?".
+It's a link.
 - Not forcing me to very graciously decline your kind offer to discuss my org chart in great detail with a complete stranger.
 - Never, ever, reaching out to me with a pitch that begins with a declarative statement like "Firms are doing blah blah blah" or a question like "Are you findings that ...".
 This will make me want to strangle you.
 - Not offering a limited time trial of anything at all, ever.